namiles/python-for-network-engineers/python_fundamentals/README.md

 The [PEP8 Style Guide](https://peps.python.org/pep-0008/) is a document outlining the Python coding conventions.
 Following the PEP8 style guide allows Python developers to write more "Pythonic" code.

 #### Indentations
 * PEP8 calls out the use of using **4 spaces per indentation level**.
-Spaces are preferred over tabs, and most code editors can be set to replace tabs with spaces.
+* Spaces are preferred over tabs, unless the code is already indented with tabs.
+* Most code editors can be set to replace tabs with spaces.

 #### Line Length
 * Lines of code should be limited to a maxmimum of 79 characters.